Guignet/Graph-Maid/README.md

 ```
 and the mermaid script https://unpkg.com/mermaid@8.1.0/dist/ mermaid.min.js (who is in the Folder src/)

-and ...

-it will convert the file Graph.md into Graph.html and then convert from HTML to PDF (this last part is to do)
+it will permit you to convert the file Graph.md into Graph.html